mykwillis/android-mediaroutebutton-test/README.md

 This is basically an Android Studio "hello, world" Android application that has Robolectric added to it.

+(The branch `workaround` uses a rather tediuous workaround to at least allow non-MediaRouteButton- related functionality to be tested with Robolectric, by dynamically loading the button instead of including in the layout.)

 It fails with this exception when trying to run the Robolectric test:

 android.view.InflateException: XML file build/intermediates/res/merged/debug/layout/activity_main.xml line #-1 (sorry, not yet implemented): XML file build/intermediates/res/merged/debug/layout/activity_main.xml line #-1 (sorry, not yet implemented): Error inflating class android.support.v7.app.MediaRouteButton